Create a Basic Audio Conference Application

 };

-This step logs in to Dolby.io and enables using the SDK.
-To make this information visible in the UI, follow the next steps.
+This step logs in to Dolby.io and lets you use the SDK.

 const initUI = () => {